thecodechemist99/speechbubble/Readme.md

 ## Setup

 Copy the provided files into the file system of your project.
-You'll have to link them in your html file like in the provided example file:
+You'll have to link to them in your html file like in the provided example file:

 ```html
 <script